G-Hong/G-Hong/README.md

 ## 🌱 Future Goals

-I aim to further develop my expertise in MLOps, reinforcement learning, and robotics by pursuing advanced education in the United States.
-After building industry experience for 2-3 years, I plan to launch a venture focused on practical AI applications that solve meaningful problems.
+My journey aims to blend technical expertise with entrepreneurial vision.
+After pursuing advanced education in MLOps, reinforcement learning, and robotics systems, I plan to gain 2-3 years of industry experience before launching a venture focused on intelligent autonomous systems.

-My ultimate vision is to become both a technical expert and business leader in the AI field, using technology to liberate people from unproductive work and create systems that generate sustainable value.
+I believe the future of AI lies in creating systems that liberate people from unproductive work while generating sustainable value.
+My goal is to develop AI architectures that combine robust operational reliability with genuinely intelligent decision-making – building technology that augments human capability rather than simply automating existing processes.

+---

+## 💭 My Philosophy on Intelligence and Systems

+I see strong parallels between biological intelligence, reinforcement learning, and blockchain governance:

+- All intelligent systems fundamentally operate on reward mechanisms
+- The most robust systems have aligned incentives where individual and collective benefits harmonize
+- Operating system efficiency is as important as raw computational power
+- True intelligence emerges from the interaction between reward-seeking, continuous learning, and environmental feedback

+This unified view informs my approach to both technical development and organizational design – creating systems where the parts work together to produce more than the sum of their components.

 ---